 Rock Climbing at Enchanted Rock State Park

 Did you know that some of the state parks provide a map for rock climbing??
 I had no idea!!
 Apparently rock climbing is pretty popular at Enchanted Rock!!
 Rock climbing’s not really my thing but if you’re a rock climber then check out their map here.
-If you’ve never really rock climbed before and you’re interested in learning, check out Texas Climbing Adventures or Outpost Wilderness Adventure for lessons/tours.
+If you’ve never really rock climbed before and you’re interested in learning, check out Outpost Wilderness Adventure for lessons/tours.

 Camping at Enchanted Rock State Park